sequentech/step/README.md

 Those changes will be tracked with file changes on your local github, then commit the changes.

+Note that you can insert rows as a migration by clicking on the `This is a migration` option at the bottom of the `Insert Row` form.

 #### Or do it inside the codespace

 Alternatively you could run the local console inside the `graphql-engine container`.